 First, it looks like I didn’t do a podcast for Lesson 31 OR 32 in 2010, so no link to offer there.
 The Manual is here.

 Proverbs has no overarching narrative or story, no historical setting, and is only loosely connected with Solomon.
 Rather, it is a collection of sayings teaching how to live a better life, daily application, and choices.
-It is often poetry (making use of parallelism) and in terms of structure, framed or presented as parental wisdom to a child, e.g.Pro 1:8 (NRSV)
+It is often poetry (making use of parallelism) and presented as parental wisdom to a child, e.g.Pro 1:8 (NRSV)

 Hear, my child, your father’s instruction,